34-4/34-4/README.md

 CEO @ RVE-X (since 2021)
 - Building cool stuff at RVE-X — including a bot app I hope you'll enjoy as much as I do.
+- You can invite the bot by clicking my github link in bio.
 ---

 ## 🛠 Software I Mostly Use: